 - if possible, retain any materials that are removed from your home or business (e.g. carpet) for later inspection by the insurance company;

 Making your house safe to inhabit: Same general rule as above.
 Keep in mind, however, that if your house is uninhabitable, you may have coverage for additional living expenses too (e.g. hotel, restaurant, etc.).
 Also, if possible such repairs should be limited to making the affected room(s) safe, not to completely repair them.

 Other repairs?: If they can wait (i.e. there is no safety or further damage issue), it is generally best to allow the insurance company to inspect your home or business before undertaking such repairs.

-- Texas Department of Insurance FAQ: Winter storms page and After the storm recovery tips.
+- Texas Department of Insurance after the storm recovery tips.

 - Texas Department of Insurance resource to find your insurance agent’s contact information: texas.gov/NASApp/tdi/TdiARManager.

 - Texans can apply for federal aid for damage not covered by insurance at disasterassistance.gov.
 Select the cause of damage snow/ice amongst other damages that may have occurred.